VikasGari/projo/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape this project
-- Special thanks to the open-source community for the amazing tools and libraries
+- Thanks to the open-source community for the amazing tools and libraries